 After having a terrible 3 hours layover in Chennai, India, starting 1 in the night, I reached Suvarnabhumi Airport around 7 in the morning.
 I was already pretty much cracked up, due to lack of sleep, and I realised the application process, at Suvarnabhumi, might take another few good hours, before I can take any rest.

-Before I travelled Thailand, internet said Visa on Arrival (VOA) counters can have long queues, but odd morning/evening can be different.
+Before I travelled Thailand, the internet said Visa on Arrival (VOA) counters can have long queues, but odd morning/evening can be different.
 My experience – odd morning/evening hours are not very different.
 I waited for almost 90 minutes before I had my passport stamped.
 There were at least a hundred people waiting in VOA queue.
 Almost 70% of them seemed Chinese, rest Indian.

 VISA Fee From 1000 to 2000 Baht